 As a plus over the Sony X700, the LG does detect Dolby Vision automatically, but there is no HDR to SDR conversion, universal disc support, or tone mapping feature.

-On the upside, the unit does include Wi-Fi, Ethernet, an optical audio output and robust immersive audio performance.
+On the upside, the unit does include Wi-Fi, Ethernet, an optical audio output, and robust immersive audio performance.

-Images from 4K UHD content with Dolby Vision particularly are considered natural-looking and accurate, so you shouldn’t rule out this player if you are building out an AV setup on a budget.
-The X700 can also upscale lower resolution content with confidence.
+Images from 4K UHD content with Dolby Vision are considered particularly natural-looking and accurate, so you shouldn’t rule out this player if you are building out an AV setup on a budget.
+The X700 can also upscale lower-resolution content with confidence.

 There are some rumors on the internet that the UBK90 is a multi-region player for Blu-rays and DVDs.
 If your movie collection includes the region codes of trans-Atlantic or trans-Pacific titles, then this might be worth investigating.